pyeventsourcing/eventsourcing/README.md

 a working program, you can copy and paste the following code snippets into a single Python file.

+This example follows the layered architecture: application, domain, and infrastructure.

 The code snippets in this section have been tested.
 You may experiment by making variations.
 If you installed the library into a Python virtualenv, please check that your virtualenv is activated before running your program.